Most standard mosquito repellents are based on insecticides called DEET-N, N-diethyl-meta-toluamide.

 This substance is one of the only insecticides used directly on the skin.
 It is an active chemical found in concentrations ranging from 4% to 100% in the mosquito repellents on the market.
-The material was developed in the 1940s by the US Army to repel mosquitoes in the jungles and in the 1950s was put into general use.
+The US Army developed it in the 1940s to repel mosquitoes in the jungles.
+In the 1950s they decided to allow it for the general public.

 Studies on the toxicity of the substance have not found harsh reactions in laboratory animals and in people other than skin irritations at various levels and sometimes urinary and liver problems in laboratory animals.
-At the same time, DEET appears to be associated with dozens of cases of paralysis and death – at the very low frequency.
-Therefore, and in light of the exceptional use of insecticide directly on the skin and clothing, the EPA has defined a number of important rules when using DEET, including (1(:
+At the same time, DEET appears to be associated with dozens of cases of paralysis and death – at a very low frequency.
+Therefore, and in light of the exceptional use of insecticide directly on the skin and clothing, the EPA has defined a number of important rules when using DEET.

 1. Prohibition of registration of products containing DEET as safe for children.
-No correlation was found between the concentration of the substance and its safety for children, so the EPA does not believe that DEET in low concentration is safer for children.
+No correlation was found between the concentration of the substance and its safety for children.
+Therefore, the EPA does not believe that DEET in low concentration is safer for children.